pengcy/my-node-oauth2-server/README.md

 ```

 ## 8. Get authorization code by asking the user to authorize.
 If Authorize is clicked, the auth code should show up as an url parameter value of code in the browser address bar.
 http://localhost:3000/oauth/authorize?redirect_uri=http%3A%2F%2Flocalhost%3A3000%2F&client_id=8bc2f1f89853e538ebaf0008c2ef4aa2

 ## 9. Make a post request using curl to get the access token.
-Replace the auth code with the one obtained from the previous step.
+Replace the value of client_id, client_secret and auth code with the one obtained from the previous steps.
 ```
 curl -X POST \
   http://localhost:3000/oauth/token \